agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

 ‘Hello world’ dependent type
 ============================

-We will model the notion of vector space with Agda.
+We will model the notion of vector (in the computer science sense, not in the mathematical sense) with Agda.
 Roughly speaking, a vector is a list of objects with a determined length.

 .. hint:: Agda programs are structured in :ref:`modules <module-system>`.
 The first module in each file is the *top-level* module whose name